 - Keep your portions lean.

-- Keep dairy portions small and low in fat.
+- Keep dairy portions small and low in unhealthy fats.

 Eat Fewer Calories